OctopusDeploy/blog/blog/2018-10/selenium/13-capturing-har-files/capturing-har-files.md

 - Java
 ---

-HTTP Archive (HAR) files are a standard JSON formatted log of a browsers interaction with an external web application.
+HTTP Archive (HAR) files are a standard JSON formatted log of a browser's interaction with an external web application.

 You can generate a HAR file by opening the Chrome developer tools, clicking the `Network` tab, opening a web site, and then right clicking in the list of network calls and selecting `Save as HAR with content`.